ibkevg/ibkevg.github.io/math/_posts/2019-02-17-Lin-Alg-Dot-Product.md

 ## Applications

-Examples?
-Work (energy) is a dot product of force and displacement.
 The angle between two vectors is found by knowing that the cosine of the angle between them is their dot product divided by their self dot product.

-Example: The work expression $ W = \vec{F} \cdot \vec{r} $, where only the force component parallel to the direction (or likewise, the position component parallel to the force) is wanted.
+In physics, the work expression is $ W = \vec{F} \cdot \vec{r} $.
+Only the force component parallel to the direction (or likewise, the position component parallel to the force) is wanted.
-The (magnetude of the) cross product gives you the multiplication of the perpendicular components.

 You’re often interested in knowing to what extent a vector quantity contributes in a given direction (the vector quantity’s component in that direction).
 This is what the dot (scalar) product, as used in physics, tells you.

 # Dot Product Emergence from Pythagoras' Theorem

 The dot product emerges naturally from Pythagoras' theorem.
-To see how this works, below we will take advantage of the fact that the dot product of two perpendicular vectors is zero.
+To see this happen, we will explore perpendicular vectors in the hopes that the relation emerges, where the dot product of two perpendicular vectors is zero.

-We first consider the case where $ \vc{a} $ is perpendicular to $ \vc{b} $.
-When $ \vc{a} \perp \vc{b} $, they form the opposite and adjacent sides of a right triangle, so we can apply Pythagoras to get:
+Consider vectors $ \vc{a} $ and $ \vc{b} $ where $ \vc{a} $ is perpendicular to $ \vc{b} $.
+Because $ \vc{a} \perp \vc{b} $, they form the opposite and adjacent sides of a right triangle and therefore, we can apply Pythagoras to get:

 $$
 \begin{aligned}